(Updated Feb. 13, 2018)

 - Jardiance (empagliflozin; Boehringer Ingelheim)

 - Glyxambi (empagliflozin and linagliptin; Boehringer Ingelheim)

-In May 2015, the FDA warned that Invokana and other SGLT2 inhibitors may lead to DKA.
+In May 2015, the U.S. Food and Drug Administration (FDA) warned that Invokana and other SGLT2 inhibitors may lead to DKA.
 It based the warning on 20 cases of DKA reported to the agency over a roughly one-year period.
 This is an unusually high number of cases considering that DKA most commonly occurs in patients with type 1 diabetes.
 All of the patients required an emergency room visit or hospitalization.